-- 9.3 If the property is unsuitable for the applicant, it will be offered to the next person on the list, and so on, until it is accepted.
-In practice, it is not necessary for the Allocations Officer to formally make the offer of a property when they know it will be unsuitable; however their reasons for not making an offer must be recorded and signed off by both Housing and GHA. - 9.4 In truly exceptional cases, Housing or GHA may offer a property to an applicant ahead of other applicants who would ordinarily be offered that property, i.e. to bypass the banding system.
-Any such exceptions must be agreed between Housing and GHA Officers, the Tenancy Manager and GHA Housing Manager and recorded in an agreed format that is auditable. - 9.5 Applicants will be offered a property first by telephone and then in writing by Housing or GHA. - 9.6 The needs of the household are taken into account as part of the application process; therefore Housing and GHA expect applicants to accept the property being offered. - 9.7 The applicant will be offered either; - Six/twelve month licence to occupy or a tenancy by GHA - Fixed-term or statutory tenancy by Housing - 9.8 If Housing offers a fixed-term tenancy the applicant will be informed in writing of the grounds on which this decision has been taken.
+- 9.3 If the property is declined by the applicant/tenant (see section10), it will be offered to the next person on the list, and so on, until it is accepted.
+In practice, it is not necessary for the Allocations Officer to formally make the offer of a property when they know it will be unsuitable, the reasons for not making an offer must be recorded and signed off by both Housing and GHA. - 9.4 In truly exceptional cases, Housing or GHA may offer a property to an applicant ahead of other applicants who would ordinarily be offered that property, i.e. to bypass the banding system.
+Any such exceptions must be agreed between Housing and GHA Officers, the Tenancy Manager and GHA Housing Manager and recorded in an agreed format that is auditable. - 9.5 Applicants will be offered a property first by telephone and then in writing by Housing or GHA and are expected to confirm whether they accept or refuse (see section 10.0) the property within 48 hours of the offer being made. - 9.6 The needs of the household are taken into account as part of the application process; therefore Housing and GHA expect applicants to accept the property being offered. - 9.7 The applicant will be offered either; - Six/twelve month licence to occupy or a tenancy by GHA - Fixed-term or statutory tenancy by Housing - 9.8 If Housing offers a fixed-term tenancy the applicant will be informed in writing of the grounds on which this decision has been taken.
 Applicants have a right to request an internal review of this decision. - 9.9 Housing and GHA have the option to make allocations to persons outside of the waiting list if a property has been made available to all applicants and has not been let.
 Alternative means of letting the property will be considered e.g. for key workers, private rental or swap with partial ownership.

-10.0 REASONABLE GROUNDS FOR REFUSAL OF OFFERS OF ACCOMMODATION
+10.0 REFUSAL OF OFFERS OF ACCOMMODATION